The time of bootstrap percolation in two dimensions: Abstract

 \section{Abstract}

-We study the distribution of the percolation time $T$ of two-neighbour bootstrap percolation on $[n]^2$ with initial set $A\sim\bin([n]^2,p)$.
-We determine $T$ with high probability up to a constant factor for all $p$ above the critical probability for percolation, and to within a $1+o(1)$ factor for a large range of $p$.
+We study the distribution of the percolation time $T$ of 2-neighbour bootstrap percolation on $[n]^2$ with initial set $A\sim\bin([n]^2,p)$.
+We determine $T$ up to a constant factor with high probability for all $p$ above the critical probability for percolation, and to within a $1+o(1)$ factor for a large range of $p$.